 B. In your notebooks, write 6 or more different types of sentences about your friends and family members.
-Use phrases from the table in Ex.
-A.

-- 1. It may be possible to omit this exercise, especially if you spent a lot of time on the same structure in Unit 15, Lesson 1, Ex.
+- 1. It may be possible to omit this exercise, especially if you spent a lot of time on the same structure in Unit 14, Lesson 1, Ex.
 D. - 2.
 Encourage children to write neutral sentences about their classmates, not ones which point out embarrassing differences such as height or weight.